Translate Turkish video to English | AI tool | HeyGen

 Is this useful for business, education, or training videos?

-Yes, many organisations use this solution to translate Turkish onboarding, training, marketing, and internal communication videos into English for global teams.
+Yes, many organizations use this solution to translate Turkish onboarding, training, marketing, and internal communication videos into English for global teams.

 Is this useful for business, education, or training videos?

-Yes, many organisations use this solution to translate Turkish onboarding, training, marketing, and internal communication videos into English for global teams.
-You can create an account here, which supports smoother collaboration and faster localisation workflows.
+Yes, many organizations use this solution to translate Turkish onboarding, training, marketing, and internal communication videos into English for global teams.
+You can create an account here.
+This supports smoother collaboration and faster localization workflows.

 Translate videos into 175+ languages